 A classic problem in visual neuroscience, how the visual system detects image motion, has recently undergone resurgent interest in the fruit fly Drosophila.
 The problem has long been analysed using mathematical models that compare two adjacent viewpoints, of which the Hassenstein-Reichardt (HR) elementary motion detector (EMD; Hassenstein and Reichardt, 1956; Figure 1A) or Barlow-Levick (BL) model (Barlow and Levick, 1965; Figure 1B) are both widely canvassed.
 Both models compare two visual inputs separated in time and space and simulate motion detection well (Haag et al., 2016).
 However, the exact neural mechanism underlying the detection of direction by motion-sensing cells is still understood only imperfectly.

 Visual processing in flies occurs consecutively in four retinotopically organised neuropile relays beneath the photoreceptor layer (Figure 1C).
 Each neuropile comprises an array of repeating modules corresponding to the hexagonal lattice of ommatidia in the overlying compound eye (Braitenberg, 1970; Fischbach and Dittrich, 1989; Takemura et al., 2008).
 Visual signals generated by photoreceptors, R1-R6, are transmitted to two matched classes of large paired interneurons, L1 and L2, and a third, L3, in the first neuropile, or lamina (Figure 1C) (Meinertzhagen and O’Neil, 1991; Rivera-Alba et al., 2011).
-Like ON and OFF bipolar cells in the vertebrate retina (Wässle, 2004; Dowling, 2012), the visual pathways split at the first synapse, with L1 and L2 as the main inputs to separate ON- and OFF-edge motion pathways, respectively (Rister et al., 2007; Joesch et al., 2010; Clark et al., 2011).
+Like ON and OFF bipolar cells in the vertebrate retina (Wässle, 2004; Dowling, 2012), the visual pathways split at the first synapse, with L1 and L2 as the main inputs (Rister et al., 2007), to separate ON- and OFF-edge motion pathways, respectively (Joesch et al., 2010; Clark et al., 2011).

 ON-edge signals are then locally computed on the dendritic arbours of columnar cells, T4, in the most proximal stratum M10 of the second neuropile, or medulla (Fisher et al., 2015).
 These cells respond to visual motion in a directionally-selective manner (Maisak et al., 2013), and have four subtypes, T4a-T4d (Fischbach and Dittrich, 1989; Takemura et al., 2013).
 Each subtype is tuned to one of four cardinal directions of stimulus motion, front-to-back (T4a), back-to-front (T4b), upward (T4c) and downward (T4d) (Maisak et al., 2013), approximately one each per unit column of the medulla (Takemura et al., 2013; Mauss et al., 2014).
 Each in turn projects its terminal to a specific stratum, one of four in the motion-sensing fourth neuropile, the lobula plate (Figure 1C).
 There, T4 signals from hundreds of columns sum to generate wide-field motion responses in target, directionally-selective tangential cells (Borst et al., 2010), aided by various lobula plate interneurons (Mauss et al., 2015).

 How do T4 cells compute the direction of motion?
 A recent connectomic study using serial-section EM (ssEM) identified two medulla cell types, Mi1 and Tm3, as the direct pathways between L1 and T4 (Takemura et al., 2013).
-Detailed analyses revealed that the weighted centre of Mi1-mediated receptive field is displaced from that of Tm3-mediated subfield, and that the direction of displacement between the two subfields usually aligns with T4’s preferred direction (Takemura et al., 2013).
-Electrophysiological recordings demonstrate a temporal offset between the responses of the two cell types: Mi1 exhibits a peak light response later than that in Tm3 (Behnia et al., 2014).
-The direction of spatial offsets from Tm3 to M1, consistent with T4’s preferred direction, matches the requirements of non-delay and delay input channels of a BL-type detector.
+Detailed analyses revealed that the weighted centre of the Mi1-mediated receptive field is displaced from that of the Tm3-mediated subfield, and that the direction of displacement between the two subfields aligns in ~70% of cases with T4’s preferred direction (Takemura et al., 2013).
+Electrophysiological recordings demonstrate a temporal offset between the responses of the two cell types: Mi1 exhibits a peak light response later than that in Tm3 (Behnia et al., 2014), although the time difference (~15 ms) is probably too small to account for T4’s measured temporal frequency optimum of ~1 Hz (Maisak et al., 2013).
+The direction of spatial offsets from Tm3 to Mi1, generally consistent with T4’s preferred direction, matches the requirements of non-delay and delay input channels of a BL-type detector.